Teaching Excellence Programme

 For more course information or to get started enquire now below.

 More about this course

-The Teaching Excellence Programme is orientated and structured around the Higher Education Academy’s framework for Enhancing Student Success, which explores key components for achieving success including teaching quality, curriculum, learning communities and learning environment.
-Enhancing Student Success is one of six bespoke frameworks developed by the HEA looking at key issues for learning and teaching in higher education, each one
+The Teaching Excellence Programme is orientated and structured around the Advance HE framework for Enhancing Student Success, which explores key components for achieving success including teaching quality, curriculum, learning communities and learning environment.
+Enhancing Student Success is one of six bespoke frameworks developed by Advance HE looking at key issues for learning and teaching in higher education, each one

 (a) created in response to and in collaboration with the sector, and

 (b) intended as a reference point for institutions or individuals to review and enhance their policies and practice.

 The programme is aimed at people in learning and teaching roles including those with management and leadership responsibilities.
 If you have a proven track record in higher education teaching and you’re seeking recognition for your professional development (and to progress into a senior or leadership position, HEA Fellowship or Senior Fellowship) then the Teaching Excellence Programme could add great value in terms of providing evidence of your teaching experience.

 In addition, the Teaching Excellence Programme is also aligned to the UK Professional Standards Framework (UKPSF) for those interested in working towards HEA Fellowship, participation can be used as evidence in your application.